Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 # Wesleyan Media Project - Entity Linking 2022

+NOTE: This repo is for usability study purposes only.
+The main Entity Linking repo is here: https://github.com/Wesleyan-Media-Project/entity_linking_2022.

 Welcome!
 This repo contains scripts for identifying and linking election candidates and other political entities in political ads on Google and Facebook.
 The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand which political entities are connected and how.

 This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE is an academic research project that has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).